 The Nova Scotia Apprenticeship Agency works with many organizations to provide experiential learning opportunities throughout the summer.
 These summer camps connect youth with trades-focused activities allowing them to explore careers within trades in a fun and interactive way.
 Interested in participating in a summer camp?
-Contact our Youth Outreach Coordinator for more information.
+Contact the Manager, Youth and Equity Programs at Labour Skills and Immigration.

 ‘Hands-on’ Career Exploration

 The Nova Scotia Apprenticeship Agency works with industry leaders to provide opportunities for youth to learn about and try skilled trade careers.
 Learn about some of the career exploration opportunities that are available to youth through our partner organizations below.

 The Trades Exhibition Hall is a one-of-a-kind facility operated by the Nova Scotia Construction Sector Council (NSCSC) that hosts participants to explore the tasks of 15 different construction trades in a hands-on way.
 Booths are staffed by tradespersons who can guide participants through activities that allow them to understand what to expect in the trade and how to become certified.